Stolarz, Getzlaf help Ducks sweep Sharks with 4-1 win

 SAN JOSE, Calif.
-(AP) — Anthony Stolarz made 27 saves, Ryan Getzlaf scored his first goal in more than a month and the Anaheim Ducks completed a two-game sweep of the San Jose Sharks with a 4-1 win Wednesday night.
+(AP) — Anthony Stolarz made 27 saves and nearly posted a second straight shutout against San Jose, Ryan Getzlaf scored his first goal in more than a month and the Anaheim Ducks completed a two-game sweep of the Sharks with a 4-1 win Wednesday night.

+“Stoley played great for us,” said forward Derek Grant, who also scored for Anaheim.
+“He made a number of big saves when we needed him to. … It’s unfortunate they got one by Stoley because he’s been great these last two games.”

 Stolarz followed up a 46-save performance in a 4-0 win Monday night with another strong performance against the struggling Sharks.

-He came within 2:16 of becoming the first Ducks goalie with shutouts in back-to-back games since John Gibson in December 2015.
+The performance Monday earned him a rare chance at back-to-back starts and he came within 2:16 of becoming the first Ducks goalie with shutouts in back-to-back games since John Gibson in December 2015.

+“He wasn’t supposed to start tonight,” coach Dallas Eakins said.
+“We ended up pushing Gibby back That’s what you want to do as a player.
+You need to be noticed and be noticed in a very good way.
+That kid is fighting for every minute he can get.
+Good on him.”

-Derek Grant, Alexander Volkov and Jakob Silfverberg also scored for Anaheim.
+Alexander Volkov and Jakob Silfverberg also scored for Anaheim.

 Josef Korenar made 23 saves in his first career start for San Jose, but got little help from his teammates.